avarassanchez/tTEscanR/README.md

 ### 3.2.
 Codon-anticodon usage assessment

-The **codon usage** is computed through matrix multiplication between the mRNA gene expression data (genes as rows and conditions as columns) and a **codon frequency per gene** table.
-This table represents the codon distribution of each protein-coding gene in a reference genome, and includes protein-coding genes from **Ensembl** formatted as a gene matrix, with the 61 sense codons as rows and each gene as columns.
+The **codon usage** is computed through matrix multiplication between the mRNA gene expression data and a **codon frequency per protein-coding gene** table.
 As a result, the codon usage calculation produces a matrix where **codons are represented as rows and conditions as columns**.
 This transformation enables downstream analysis of codon preferences across different conditions.

 **`ComputeCodonUsage()`**.
 Updates the **tTEscanR** object by computing the codon usage of the mRNA data using matrix multiplication with a reference codon frequency table.
 The function allows for customization using a user-provided codon frequency per gene table (`codon_freq`) or default species-specific tables available in **tTEscanR**.

 <hr>

-The **anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes predicted using [tRNAscan-SE](https://trna.ucsc.edu/tRNAscan-SE/) as rows, and conditions as columns.
-Details on how to pre-process the tRNA data described in [Helper functions](#35-helper-functions).
-To create a more concise representation, tRNA genes sharing the same anticodon are grouped together by **tRNA isotypes**, producing a reduced matrix.
+The **anticodon usage** is computed from a tRNA gene expression matrix including high-confidence tRNA genes.

 **`ComputeAnticodonUsage()`**.
 Updates the **tTEscanR** object by computing the anticodon usage from the tRNA expression data.
 It groups tRNA genes that share the same anticodon, generating a reduced expression matrix where tRNA isotypes are represented as rows and conditions as columns.